 Learn more about the financial obligations of our sororities here.

-Your daughter can join a sorority by participating in fall formal recruitment.
+Your child can join a sorority by participating in fall formal recruitment.
 Recruitment is made up of three events.
-You will have the opportunity to meet many new people including sorority women and other potential new members like you.
-On the first day of recruitment you will be assigned to a group made up of other potential new members and a Recruitment Guide (Rho Gammas).
+You will have the opportunity to meet many new people including sorority womxn and other potential new members like you.
+On the first day of recruitment you will be assigned to a group made up of other potential new members and a Recruitment Counsellor (informally know as a Rho Gamma).
 As a group you will get the chance to meet all three sororities on our campus.
 This will be a time for you to meet with members of each sorority, and get a chance to talk with them and learn about what makes each sorority unique.
 It is also a chance for the sororities to get to know you.
 A process of mutual selection is used, where potential new members accept and decline invitations to recruitment events until membership offers are extended by the chapters.
 Recruitment is meant to be informative and exciting.
 All you need to do is relax, and be yourself!

-What if my Daughter Discovers that the Sorority she Joined is the Wrong One for Her?
+What if my Child Discovers that the Sorority they Joined is the Wrong One for them?

 Once you've accepted a bid to a sorority, the new member process is designed to make sure you are ready to make a life-long commitment to an organization.
 This period normally lasts 6-8 weeks but depends on your organization.
 If you would like to participate in recruitment again, you can do so at the time of the next primary recruitment period.
 Once you have accepted a bid from an NPC organization, you must wait until the next primary recruitment period to be eligible to receive another bid from an NPC organization.